The Husky Hub

 Hello Husky families, staff, students, and community supporters,

 Please remember that you can keep up with your student(s) academic status as well as attendance within our student information system, PowerSchool.
 If you do not yet have an account set up, we encourage you to do so.
 You can create an account by accessing the following link: https://powerschool.benzieschools.net/public/.
+Thank you, and remember the importance of attending classes every day from preschool to the 12th grade.

 Go Huskies,